JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ### Selecting ragas

-The following image of Quantum Music Playground shows the first of the fundamental sequences (Sarali Varisai 1), used to teach Carnatic music.
-It is played in the Mayamalavagowla raga, which is number 15 in the [Melakarta ragas](https://en.wikipedia.org/wiki/Melakarta#Table_of_Melakarta_ragas).
+Figure 41 shows the first of the fundamental sequences (Sarali Varisai 1), used to teach Carnatic music.
+It is played in the Mayamalavagowla raga, which is number 15 in the Melakarta ragas.
 To select this raga, first press the **Raga** button, after which the **Scales** slider becomes a **Ragas** slider.
 Then select **Raga15** from the **Ragas** slider.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_v_sar_var_1.png?lastModify=1645808687)

-Here is a [video of Sarali Varisai 1](https://youtu.be/q5gl7wVJjks) playing in Ableton Live, using Veena, Mridangam and Tabla (instruments) whose clips are expressed using quantum circuits.
+*Figure 41.
+Selecting a Carnatic Raga*

 ### Controlling lengths of time cycles

 As discussed previously, Quantum Music Playground supports nested time cycles, such as required by the multi-cycle sequences in Carnatic lessons known as Alankaras.
-In the following example, the **Cycle B** slider is used in conjunction with **Cycle A** to implement the time cycles for Alankara 3.
+In the example shown in Figure 42, the **Cycle B** slider is used in conjunction with **Cycle A** to implement the time cycles for Alankara 3.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_v_alan_3.png?lastModify=1645808687)

-Here is a [video of Alankara 3](https://youtu.be/abA6kk_AmIM) playing in Ableton Live, using Veena, Mridangam and Tabla (instruments) whose clips are expressed using quantum circuits.
+*Figure 42.
+Implementing nested time cycles*